AdobeDocs/experience-manager-65.it-IT/help/forms/using/admin-help/setting-message-day.md

 ---
 title: Impostazione del messaggio del giorno
 seo-title: Setting the message of the day
-description: Il messaggio del giorno consente di impostare un messaggio da visualizzare nella pagina Benvenuto nell’interfaccia utente di Workspace.
+description: Il messaggio del giorno consente di impostare un messaggio da visualizzare nella pagina di benvenuto nell’interfaccia utente di Workspace.
 seo-description: The message of the day let you set a message to be displayed on the Welcome page in the Workspace user interface.
 uuid: 9c664438-6fc0-498e-bb3f-4c6bcb9414a7
 contentOwner: admin